saksham-program/Black-Box/README.md

 Echo Trace is an educational prototype (“Human Black Box”) that demonstrates a personal safety monitoring dashboard.
 It simulates health vitals, location tracking, an SOS emergency workflow, and basic user settings using a lightweight Node.js + Express backend and a Vanilla JS frontend.

+## Author & Ownership

+This project was created and owned by **Saksham Jagetiya** as a personal project.
+All design decisions, feature planning, and implementation direction were defined by the author.

 ## Features

 - Demo Authentication (Signup/Login) backed by a local JSON file